 “Here’s my message to Oakland: If you’re passionate about equitable development, gentrification, housing, illegal dumping, then come on down!
 Join us!”

 Thompson’s passion for Oakland and the church began in childhood, when she was growing up in the Havenscourt neighborhood of East Oakland.
 The youngest of four, Thompson was raised by her mother, a native of Louisiana who supported the family as the owner of a beauty salon.
-Thompson’s father, a minister, lived in San Francisco.
+Thompson’s father, a pastor, lived in San Francisco.